-On 25 May 2018, the General Data Protection Regulation, or GDPR, will come into effect throughout the EU.
-This will replace the current Data Protection Directive 1995 that was used as the basis for legislation in individual member states, such as the UK's Data Protection Act 1998.
+On 25 May 2018, the General Data Protection Regulation, or GDPR, came into effect throughout the EU.
+This replaced the current Data Protection Directive 1995 that was used as the basis for legislation in individual member states, such as the UK's Data Protection Act 1998.
 The purpose of the GDPR is to update the 1995 data privacy legislation, taking into account technological developments, particularly the rise of social media.
-It will also help to harmonise and standardise legislation throughout Europe.
-As an EU Regulation rather than a Directive, it will be directly applicable throughout Europe and increase consistency of data protection across all member states (except for some minor local derogations).
+It also helps to harmonise and standardise legislation throughout Europe.
+As an EU Regulation rather than a Directive, it is directly applicable throughout Europe and and therefore increases consistency of data protection across all member states (except for some minor local derogations).